unrealwork/atsd-use-cases/research/us-mortality/README.md

 | Boston        | MA     | New-England         | 407382.0    | 36691.0                     | 9.0                            | 667137     |
 | Grand Rapids  | MI     | East-North-Central  | 140092.0    | 12451.0                     | 8.9                            | 195097     |
 ```

-Below are a few more examples of pneumonia and influenza death queries.

 Number of pneumonia and influenza deaths per month in 2016 in the East-North-Central (`tags.region = '3'`) region: